kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/pytorch/recursive neural network.md

-Features of Recursive Neural Network
+# Features of Recursive Neural Network

-A recursive neural network is created in such a way that it includes applying same set of weights with different graph like structures.
+- A recursive neural network is created in such a way that it includes applying the same set of weights with different graph-like structures.

-The nodes are traversed in topological order.
+- The nodes are traversed in topological order.

-This type of network is trained by the reverse mode of automatic differentiation.
+- This type of network is trained by the reverse mode of automatic differentiation.

-Natural language processing includes a special case of recursive neural networks.
+- Natural language processing includes a special case of recursive neural networks.

-This recursive neural tensor network includes various composition functional nodes in the tree.
+- This recursive neural tensor network includes various composition functional nodes in the tree.

-The example of recursive neural network is demonstrated below −
+The example of a recursive neural network is demonstrated below: